 - 1. Empty all dishes from the dishwasher. - 2.
 Follow coach winterization instructions for using the winterization valve to draw RV water system antifreeze into the water system so antifreeze can enter the dishwasher. - 3.
 Set the dishwasher controls to the start of the Rinse cycle and run briefly until antifreeze can be seen inside the dishwasher. - 4.
 Set the controls to the end of the Rinse cycle to pump the liquid out of the dishwasher to make sure the lines and pump contain antifreeze. - 5.
 Turn dishwasher controls to Off. - 6.
 Pour about a quart of RV water system antifreeze directly into the dishwasher to ensure protection of pump and drain lines. - 7.
-Dishwasher is now winterized. - 8.
-Go back to step 9 of 'Blow-Out Procedure'.
+Done Dishwasher is now winterized.
+Go to next optional appliance or go back to Blow Out Procedure Step 9- Drain Water Heater or Antifreeze Fill Procedure Step 14.

-To use dishwasher again: Flush antifreeze from the water lines, then
+To use Dishwasher again: Flush antifreeze from the water lines, then

-1. Set the dishwasher controls to the start of the Rinse cycle and run briefly until antifreeze can be seen inside the dishwasher.

-2. Set the controls to the end of the Rinse cycle and allow the machine to run through the complete cycle to clean out any remaining antifreeze.
+- 1. Set the dishwasher controls to the start of the Rinse cycle and run briefly until antifreeze can be seen inside the dishwasher. - 2.
+Set the controls to the end of the Rinse cycle and allow the machine to run through the complete cycle to clean out any remaining antifreeze.